tomrf/mikrofraim/readme.md

 ## Framework structure
 ```
+boostrap/       Contains bootstrap.php, responsible for bootstrapping the framework
 lib/            Internal framework library classes, for facades, caching, routing and helpers
 models/         Paris ORM models (totally optional), autoloaded
 controller/     Classic MVC controller functions, autoloaded
 classes/        Custom classes for your app, not created by default, but will be autoloaded from if it exists
-public/         The public web root, contains index.php responsible for bootstrapping the framework
+public/         The public web root, contains index.php responsible for initiating bootstrapping and routing the request
 templates/      Twig template files, for easy rendering via the View::render() framework helper
 storage/        Temporary storage area for logs and filebased caching (if enabled)
 routes.php      Route definitions